 Welcome to allatsea

 This iteration of allatsea.co.za is really a glimpse at the world that I live in and have lived in.
 It encompasses many things, although the main focus is on transportation and memorials.
 A lot of it is also the remnants of my original website.
-The newer iteration called Musings at allatsea is more about my current travels and adventures.
-I have migrated that one to this domain too, and it may be accessed via the image below
+The newer iteration called Musings at allatsea is more about my current travels and adventures, it is a chronological blog as opposed to a fixed first page blog like this one.

-Or, if you feel up to it you may also use the bookmark to take you there
+Use the banner above to access it, or if you feel up to it you may also use this link to take you there

 My newest contributor: Mrs Bee, is a like-minded soul with a curiosity about many things that she enjoys researching, primarily historical.
 Being that she also enjoys writing, it is her intention to potter away in her little corner of my vast empire when she has the time.
 I know we will see a lot of new interesting additions to this blog as time passes, although she also has her own little spot on the net to visit which is now the repository of a lot more of her work.

 And now the bad news: I still have to relook my commitment to this blog as it is hosted in South Africa, and a number of changes are going to happen which may lead me to shut it down and move it offshore.
 The first is the possible legislation in South Africa pertaining to digital media like this, and the other is the deprecating non-secure HTTP by Firefox.
 I am not really interested in having to fork up for a ssl certificate so may as well close it down altogether unless I can overcome the cost issue.
 The fact remains that moving to https, while a good idea for some is a bad idea for people like me who do not have the budget to pay for it.
 So when/if this becomes the norm then this blog will cease.